criticalmash/assemble-midden/README.md

 ```

 ### Client-Side JavaScript
-If you're using browserify to process your Javascript, just require it in main JS file.
+If you're using browserify to process your Javascript, just require it in your main JS file.

 ```js
 require('midden/dist/js/midden-client.js');